Discretionary exemptions

 Purpose of exemption

-• to provide flexibility where compliance with the Act is impractical, inefficient, unduly costly or unduly burdensome
+• provides flexibility where compliance with the Act is impractical, inefficient, unduly costly or unduly burdensome

-• to allow for exemptions that are minor or technical
+• allows for exemptions that are minor or technical

-• to allow for exemptions related to the 9 specified purposes listed in section 61B of the Overseas Investment Act.
+• allows for exemptions related to the 9 specified purposes listed in section 61B of the Overseas Investment Act.

 Overseas Investment Act 2005, s61B